sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

    0.34 to 9.26.

 where *t*\(19) is shorthand notation for a *t*-statistic that has 19 degrees of freedom.
-That said, it’s often the case that people don’t report the confidence interval, or do so using a much more compressed form than I’ve done here.
-For instance, it’s not uncommon to see the confidence interval included as part of the stat block after reporting the mean difference, like this:
+That said, it is often the case that people do not report the confidence interval, or do so using a much more compressed form than I have done here.
+For instance, it is not uncommon to see the confidence interval included as part of the stat block after reporting the mean difference, like this: